Creating a CV

 Extracurricular experience

-1. Reverse chronological representation: name the last experience first.
+1. Reverse chronological representation: Name the last experience first

-2. Extracurricular activities include engagement in which you have ACTIVE relevant skills and experience.
+2. Extracurricular activities include engagement in which you have active relevant skills and experience.
 For example, student clubs at the HSG, sports clubs, social engagement etc.

 Language and IT skills